 Note: Excluded from this table are preferred stock issuances totaling \$1.845 billion that currently have fixed dividend rates but convert to LIBOR-indexed variable-rates in the future.
-The \$221 million of preferred stock is perpetual and may be redeemed in 2022 or thereafter.
+The \$143 million of preferred stock is perpetual and may not be redeemed until July 10, 2027 or thereafter.
 For additional information regarding preferred stock, see Note 12 in the 2021 Annual Information Statement.